 - 100 ml soy sauce

 - 1-2 tbsp bread crumbs optional

 Dice the chicken and place it in a bowl.
 Add the soy sauce, stir to distribute evenly and let marinate for 15 minutes.

 Melt the butter in a heavy-duty skillet or Dutch oven on medium heat.
-Peel and slice the garlic cloves in half, and add them to the melted butter.
-Sauté the garlic for a couple of minutes.
+Peel and slice the garlic cloves in half.
+Add the garlic to the butter and sauté for a couple of minutes, until fragrant.
 Drain the chicken from the soy sauce and add it to the pan.
-Increase the heat and sauté the chicken at high heat for 4 minutes, stirring it often.
+Increase the heat and sauté the chicken on medium-high heat for 4 minutes, stirring often.

-Quarter your mushrooms and add them to the chicken.
+Quarter the mushrooms and add them to the chicken.
 Lower the heat to medium and cover with a lid.
-Let simmer for 4 minutes, then uncover and stir.
+Simmer for 4 minutes, then uncover and stir.
 Increase the heat if the mushrooms have released a lot of water and reduce the sauce some more.

 When the mushrooms are tender, remove from the heat and stir in the cream cheese.
 If the sauce is still too liquid for your taste, add a couple of tablespoons of bread crumbs and bring to a boil.
 This is a quick way to thicken a sauce when you don't have time to let it reduce some more.

 The nutrition information provided is only an estimate based on a suggested serving size.